danielmarv/mdentcare/Dashboard/README.md

-# Troy Legacy Care
+# M Dental Clinic
-Welcome to my legacycare app
+Welcome to the m dental clinic dashboard